 Learning how to use a roaster oven is quite easy, as it is similar to cooking with a conventional oven.
 While the appliance is an excellent choice for slow roasting chicken or a small turkey, it can also be used to bake bread or sweets and keep appetizers warm.

-The biggest difference between a conventional and roaster oven is in the cooking times required for certain dishes.
-A roaster oven is a smaller closed space and has less surface area, therefore it preheats and cooks the food quicker than a conventional oven.
+The biggest difference between a conventional and roaster oven is that a roaster oven is a smaller closed space and has less surface area, therefore it preheats quicker than a conventional oven.

 Roaster ovens are also available in a range of sizes, making it very important to check the recommended cooking times for certain foods in the manual that comes packaged with your specific appliance.
 It also helps to have a digital cooking thermometer to check meats, fish, and poultry for doneness until you get used to the variances of cooking with one.